cbinding/rematch2/README.md

 ## Components <a class="anchor" id="components"></a>
 ### Temporal Components <a class="anchor" id="temporal_components"></a>
-``rematch2`` performs specialised NER focussed on temporal entities, and implements spaCy pipeline components to identify the following entity types in free text:
+``rematch2`` performs specialised NER focussed on temporal entities, and implements specialised spaCy pipeline components to identify the following entity types in free text:

 | Component Name        | Entity Type | Description | Examples |
 | ----------------------|-------------|-------------| --------:|